 Atlanta Forklift Accident Lawyer Near Me 404-400-4000

-- Lack of training
+- Lack of training and supervision

 - Older or poorly maintained equipment

-- Lack of proper tools, attachments, etc.
+- Lack of proper tools and attachments

 - Poorly stacked loads